Physiotherapy

 Insurance and Payment

 A: We accept AIA Insurance, PERKESO, MEDKAD, Asia Assistance, PMCare, Health Connect, MiCare, ASP Medical Group, and Compumed.
-Please confirm with your provider.
+Please verify coverage with your provider.

 Q: What if my insurance doesn’t cover the services?

-A: We offer flexible payment options to ensure you receive the necessary care.
+A: We provide flexible payment options to accommodate your family’s needs.